ferritin-bio/ferritin/ferritin-cellscape/Readme.md

 - cellscape takes  a structure and projects the results down to a pretty 2D image
 - this crate aims to port it to Rust.
-- initials work: load a stuct, calc the svg and write it to disk
+- initials work: load a struct, calc the svg and write it to disk

 ```sh